qrohlf/sensible-web-development/index.md

 The format for this class is similar to a lab course.
 On Tuesdays, Jens will lecture on some of the fundamentals of computer networking, Internet protocols, and other relevant topics.
 On Thursdays, I'll run a 20-40 minute workshop at the start of class, introduce the lab assignment for the week, and then you'll have the rest of the class time to work on the lab - I'll be available to answer questions and help you troubleshoot your projects.

+# Slides
+The slides that I use during lecture can be found on my [slides.com profile](https://slides.com/qrohlf).

 # Course Chat
 There's a dedicated chatroom (#lc-webdev on freenode) for this course on IRC.
 You can access it online via Kiwi: